-Other alternative therapies were lumped together, but this no doubt included chiropractic.
-However, an often-overlooked problem with the spine is not addressed by general chiropractors.
+Other alternative therapies included chiropractic.
+However, general chiropractors often do not address an often-overlooked problem with the spine.
 That’s why we want to introduce you to upper cervical chiropractic.

 When the top bones of the spine (C1 and C2) become misaligned, the entire back is affected.
 Changes take place through the spine to keep the head balanced, and this can lead to uneven shoulders, hips, and legs lengths.
 Where the greatest compensation takes place is often the location pain appears.
 So while your lower or mid back may be hurting, an upper cervical misalignment might be the underlying source of the pain.